apache/kvrocks-website/community/create-a-release.md

 :::info

-Docker and [Docker Buildx](https://docs.docker.com/build/install-buildx/) is required for this step.
+Docker and Docker Buildx is required for this step.
+Docker Buildx should be bundled with Docker Desktop.
+If you don't use Docker Desktop, please follow the [installation guide](https://docs.docker.com/build/install-buildx/) to install it.

 :::